-With its two million residents, New Mexico has one of the smallest populations of a U.S. state.1 Still, the Land of Enchantment offers residents the full range of health insurance options: employer-provided plans; Affordable Care Act (ACA) individual and family plans purchased through the federal Health Insurance Marketplace; and plans bought directly from insurance companies.
+New Mexico’s two million residents have access to a full of health insurance options.1 Coverage possibilities include employer-provided plans; Affordable Care Act (ACA) individual and family plans purchased through its state-based exchange; and plans bought directly from insurance companies.
 New Mexicans can also get healthcare coverage through government-assisted programs such as Medicare, Medicaid and the Children’s Health Insurance Program (CHIP), if they qualify.

 More than one-third of New Mexico’s residents get their coverage through their work, and another third receive it through Medicaid.
-Medicare, the federal government’s health insurance for Americans over 65, covers one in seven people in the state, though the ACA (aka Obamacare) covers fewer than one in every 25 residents.2
+Medicare, the federal government’s health insurance for Americans over 65, covers one in seven people in the state, though the Affordable Care Act, also known as Obamacare, covers fewer than one in every 25 residents.2

 New Mexico was one of the first states to expand Medicaid coverage under the ACA, starting in January 2014.
 Medicaid expansion helps adults 19 to 64 with incomes up to 133% of the federal poverty level (FPL) and, by November 2019, it covered an additional 268,500 New Mexicans.3 Obamacare and the state’s Medicaid expansion helped drop New Mexico’s uninsured rates from 19% in 2013 to 9% in 2018.4

 Here you’ll find an overview of New Mexico’s health insurance landscape and get help navigating your options to find the plan that’s right for you.

 When Is the Open Enrollment Period in New Mexico?

 Each year, the Open Enrollment Period (OEP) in New Mexico runs from November 1 to December 15 for coverage that starts the following January 1.
 Remember to re-enroll during open enrollment each year to avoid a break in coverage.